nadrane/blog/source/_posts/build-your-own-regex.md

 ```

 `matchQuestion` needs to handle two cases:
-1. Where the character before the `?` is not matched but the text matches the remainder of the pattern
+1. Where the character before the `?` is not matched but the text matches the remainder of the pattern (everything after the `?`).
 2. Where the character before the `?` is matched and the rest of the text (minus the 1 matched character) matches the remainder of the pattern.

 If either of these cases is truthy, then `matchQuestion` can return `true`.

 Let's consider the first case.
 How do we check if the text matches everything in the pattern except the `_?` syntax?
-In order words, how do we see if the character appears 0 times?
-Simple.
-We strip 2 characters off the pattern and invoke the match function.
-The first character is the one that might be present and the second is the `?` itself.
+In order words, how do we check if the character before the `?` appears 0 times?
+We strip 2 characters off the pattern (the first character is the one before the `?` and the second is the `?` itself) and invoke the match function.

 ```js
 function matchQuestion(pattern, text) {